Sara Money, My Banking App Stopped Working and My Money Is at Risk

 3. Beneficiaries Vanished

-This is even worse.
-I had a list of saved beneficiaries—people I send money to regularly.
-That list is now empty.
+This was a feature I used frequently and found very useful.
+I had a list of saved beneficiaries.
+I could tap on a beneficiary and send money instantly.
 The app no longer populates any saved beneficiary.
 When I try to send money, I have to manually enter the full bank account number every single time.
 This is slow and prone to errors.
 One wrong digit and my money could go to someone else.
 There is no warning, no explanation.
 It just stopped working.

 4. OTP: A Security Nightmare

-When you perform a transaction, Sara Money sends a one‑time password (OTP) to confirm it.
-That is normal.
-But here is how it does it: it sends the OTP both as an SMS and as a push notification inside the app.
+Sara Money sends a one‑time password (OTP) in order to confirm a transaction.
+This is normal.
+But here is how it does it: it sends the OTP both as an SMS, email, or as a push notification inside the app.

 This is not secure.

-A banking app should never display a transaction confirmation code in a notification that appears on the lock screen or in the notification panel.
-The user should have to enter a transaction PIN, or re‑authenticate with their password or biometrics, before the OTP is even generated.
+A mobile banking app should never display a transaction confirmation code in a notification that appears on the lock screen or in the notification panel.
+The user should have to enter a transaction PIN, security questions, or re‑authenticate with their password or biometrics, before the OTP is even generated.

 5. Transactions Sometimes Fail